ZEISS-PiWeb/PiWeb-Import-Sdk/docs/plugin_fundamentals/7_monitoring.md

 - Events
 --->

+There are various ways to monitor the Auto Importer and thus the developed plug-in and to track problems and activities.

+The **application log** is used by the development team and support to track program steps.
+This should be used for debugging purposes and problems in the program flow.

+The **import log** is important for the user, e.g. measurement engineer.
+Various steps in the import can be traced there.

+**Activities** can be used in the Auto Importer itself to present the current status to the user.
+There is also the **status log**, which shows the user the last actions of the import plan.

-## Logging
+## Application log
-IPluginContext provides a logger that can be used to write to the application log:
+*IPluginContext* provides a logger that can be used to write to the application log:

 ```c#
 public Task Init(IPluginContext context)